waldzellai/smithery-cli/README.md

 - Remember to restart your AI client after installing or uninstalling servers
 - Use the `inspect` command for interactive server testing
 - Run without arguments to see the help menu
+- Use `--verbose` flag for detailed logs when troubleshooting

 ## Development